Lolita Anime: Reception and legacy

 Lolita Anime received mostly negative reception outside of otaku circles, with The Anime Encyclopedia entry on the work describing it as "disturbing" for its contents, which include gang rape and bondage of fictional underage girls.
-It also is known as the first erotic anime video release.
+It is also known as the first erotic anime video release.
 It also featured the reoccurring character Miu, whose popularity prefigured that of Cream Lemon's Ami.